Airman and Family Readiness Program

 The 102nd Intelligence Wing’s Airman and Family Readiness Program has a myriad of resources to help the members of our wing and their families.
-In the fourth of this five episode special, Ms. Debra Antel, Personal Financial Counselor for Joint Base Cape Cod, talks about the financial services available to our Airmen and families, covering a wide variety of needs.
-These services are confidential, and are available in various workshops or one-on-one sessions.
+In the last of this five episode special, Ms. Erin Faye, Airman and Family Readiness Program Manager, goes into more detail about the depth of the program’s resources that really make a difference to their customers and go further than just checking boxes.

-“All of us personal financial counselors, we know a lot,” says Antel.
-“We don’t know everything, and we are happy to have anyone test our knowledge and we will find the answer for you as well as where it is written.”
+“We really want to customize our services so we take a lot of time to make sure it's individualized,” says Faye.
+“We're answering the questions that might not be what somebody else wants, it's exactly what you want.”

 |Date Taken: